NCAR/fire-indices/README.md

 There are many options surrounding the fuel model portion of the code.
 The NFDRS fuel models are letters A-L, N-U. An overview of their distributions in the US and descriptive names for each can be seen here: https://www.wfas.net/index.php/nfdrs-fuel-model-static-maps-44

 Work surrounding adapting the map to calculated ERC across large areas of the United States is currently in progress.
+Limited functionality has been built into the current code that can use the fuel model map, with the option to use custom files for different grids and locations.

 Like CFWI, several intermediate steps rely on the previous day's calculations.
 This index is by far the most computationally complex and the most time consuming to run.
 Previous work suggests that it is very accurate, however.
 ERC calculated using fuel model G (which is frequently used) typically ranges from 0 to 80, where 0 is low fire danger and 80 is severe fire danger.
 Drier, hotter regions may get higher than 80, though, as it is an open ended scale.